Meet Katarina Ducharme: Retail Pastry General Manager

 In her new role, she will float between all five of our cafés, supporting Crystal Kitchin, our Retail Operations Manager.
 Lizz will help train employees, support managers, improve consistency between cafés, and fill scheduling gaps.
 Most comfortable behind the counter, Lizz will frequently be found in one of the cafés helping customers find what they’re looking for when she’s not updating our training manuals or teaching new employees the craft of making great coffee drinks.

 Asked how it feels to leave McGraw, her workplace for the last seven and half years, Lizz says, “It’s not as hard as I thought it would be.
 I definitely miss the regulars and all the crew there, but I’m enjoying getting to know the customers and crew at other stores.
-I’m having fun.
-And it helps to know that McGraw is now in the hands of Russell, my very capable assistant manager when I was there.”
+I’m having fun.”

 With new challenges on the horizon, Lizz is excited to develop new skills.
 “My biggest challenge right now is learning how to best support the café GMs to help them execute their vision for the store,” Lizz says.